ni/semi-test-library-dotnet/docs/UserGuide/NuGetPackageManagementForSTSProjects.md

 Use the following procedure to upgrade a dependent NuGet package that has already been distributed with an STS test program's source code in the `Code Modules\packages` directory.

 1. Download the new `.nupkg` file(s) from the NuGet.org or GitHub Releases page.
-2. Copy the downloaded files into your project’s `Code Modules\packages` directory.
+2. Copy the downloaded files into your project's `Code Modules\packages` directory.
    - Both new and old versions coexist while you prepare the upgrade.
 3. Open your project with Visual Studio
 4. Open the **NuGet Package Manager** in Visual Studio